-During the period between June 21, 1976, and June 9, 1977, total admissions for all injuries numbered 3642 patients: of these, 1510 were seen for a low-back disability.
-For the purposes of this study, subjects were considered eligible only after they had already been disabled for at least 12 weeks to avoid including those (the majority) who might be making a spontaneous recovery according to the natural history of low-back pain (Figure 1).
+During the period between June 21, 1976, and June 9, 1977, total admissions for all injuries numbered 3642 patients; of these, 1510 were seen for a low-back disability.
+For the purposes of this study, subjects were considered eligible only after they had already been disabled for at least 12 weeks to avoid including those (the majority) who might be making a spontaneous recovery according to the natural history of low-back pain (Figure 2).
 Also, to ensure that these study subjects had had proper and adequate conservative treatment, they were given eight weeks of the standard Clinic regimen before admission into the Clinical Trial.
-Only male patients were selected to exclude possible (though rare) lowback pain from referred gynecologic sources.
+Only male patients were selected to exclude possible (though rare) low-back pain from referred gynecologic sources.
 Patients who had "psychosomatic backache" or in whom psychological disturbances constituted the dominating feature of the overall clinical picture were also excluded.
-Contrary to widespread belief, back pain of an entirely psychological origin and unrelated to any structural dysfunction is uncommon,53 although many of our patients doubtless did have as aggravating factors some secondary psychological disturbances to a variable degree.
+Contrary to widespread belief, back pain of an entirely psychological origin and unrelated to any structural dysfunction is uncommon, although many of our patients doubtless did have as aggravating factors some secondary psychological disturbances to a variable degree.
 The injury may have been the patient's first one or a subsequent reinjury with postoperative patients included.
 All patients were given roentgenograms of the lumbosacral spine including oblique views and, when indicated, an electromyographic examination.
 Patients were divided into three age groups: 35 years and under, 36 to 45 years, and 46 years and over.
 Their ages ranged from 20 to 62 years; average age was 40.6 years.
 Permission for the trial was obtained from attending physicians, and the patients were required to sign a consent form.
-At the end of the eight weeks of standard clinic treatment, the referring clinic physician reassessed the patient and completed a standard referral form.
-The patient was finally entered into the trial only if, in the opinion of the referring clinic physician, there was persistent disabling pain despite all traditional medical or surgical therapy and recovery was deemed absent.
+At the end of the eight weeks of standard clinic treatment, the referring clinic physician, there were persistent disabling pain despite all traditional medical or surgical therapy and recovery was deemed absent.
 Because of these selective parameters, the number of study subjects was relatively small.
 Of 1510 patients admitted because of low-back pain, 147 fulfilled the criteria and were screened by the clinic physicians; 18 declined this procedure and 73 had shown some improvement after the eight weeks' standard clinic regimen.
 There remained a small refractory group of 56 patients (3.7% of 1510) who continued to have persistent disability and qualified for the randomized clinical trial (Tables 1 and 2).
 Disability periods varied from 12 to 168 weeks, with an average disability period of 28.6 weeks before treatment.
 Both groups, study group A and control group C, continued with the standard clinic regimen, but the study group A, in addition, received needle insertions at motor points once or twice a week for a projected total of ten treatments.
 If the patient showed a quick initial response, fewer treatments were given.
 If the response was satisfactory but some symptoms persisted after ten treatments, additional treatments were added.
 The maximum number of treatments required was 15 (in one patient), and generally those additional treatments or "booster shots" were given after the patients had returned to work (Table 1).
 The average number of treatments was 7.9.
 All patients in both groups continued to be reviewed by the referring clinic physician every one or two weeks and were assessed and discharged by the physicians when symptomatically improved.
-Followups were at 12 weeks following discharge and again at the time of writing (12 to 61 weeks, average 27.3) when the patients and/or their attending physicians were contacted by telephone or letter.
+Follow-ups were at 12 weeks following discharge and again at the time of writing (12 to 61 weeks, average 27.3) when the patients and/or their attending physicians were contacted by telephone or letter.
 (This was done by the Rehabilitation Clinic's clerical staff.)
 The patient's pain and work status was recorded as follows: